department-of-veterans-affairs/va-digital-service-handbook/_pages/digital_standard.md

 At a minimum, you'll

 * Reuse components from the Veteran Tools Platform <a title="Go to Design Patterns" href="https://department-of-veterans-affairs.github.io/design-system/index.html" target="_blank">Design Patterns</a>
-* Follow the Veteran Tools Platform <a title="Go to Editorial Guide" href="https://github.com/department-of-veterans-affairs/vets.gov-content-style-guide/blob/master/table-of-contents.md" target="_blank">Editorial Guide</a> for writing copy for your service
+* Follow the Veteran Tools Platform <a title="Go to Editorial Guide" href="https://github.com/department-of-veterans-affairs/vets.gov-content-style-guide" target="_blank">content guidelines</a> for writing copy for your service
 * Make sure your service is responsive and works on mobile devices

 <!--
 * Work with your [DSVA contact](service-design/discovery/linkto) to
   * Include your service in the Veteran Tools Platform navigation structure
   * Name your URLs appropriately (for best SEO and readability)
   * Set up Google Analytics for your service
 -->

 > {{ page.seemore }}

 <a href="#">Return to top</a>